AzizAlizade473/AzizAlizade473/README.md

 <br/>

 **Currently**
-- 🏗 Building Epsilon Retail Technologies
+- Building Epsilon Retail Technologies
-- 📖 Deep in ML & data science
+- Deep in ML and data science
-- 🤝 Open to collabs & hackathons
+- Open to collabs and hackathons

 **Ask me about**
 - AI/ML architecture